7 Myths Harmful to Pit Bulls — Debunked

 It also doesn’t help that these appearances apply to a number of breeds and breed types.
 But the five purebred breeds that commonly fall under the Pit Bull designation are American Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, American Bulldogs, and American Bullies.
 This is something that makes their natural behaviors hard to pinpoint or define accurately.

-Ah yes, the subliminal prejudice hiding beneath every backhanded compliment on how well-behaved my dog is.
-Pit Bulls have long been subjected to decades of negative representation in the media.
+Ah yes, the subliminal prejudice hiding beneath every backhanded compliment on how “well-behaved” any Pit Bull is.
+They have long been subjected to decades of negative representation in the media.
 This ongoing bias has led some to assume they are “fighting dogs” who are naturally aggressive.

 Per ASPCA’s statementopens in a new tab on Pit Bulls, no dog is born violent.
 “While a dog’s genetics may predispose it to behave in certain ways, genetics do not exist in a vacuum.
 Rather, behavior develops through a complex interaction between environment and genetics,” it reads.
 Dr. Parthasarathy seemingly agrees with this sentiment, adding: “By and large, most Pit Bulls tend to be quite friendly and loving with their people.
 I don’t think that they are inherently violent dogs.”
-And as the proud parent to a Pittie who would faster roll over for belly rubs from a home intruder than display any signs of protection, I can confirm.
+Again, they love a belly rub.

 In what is a natural progression from the assumption that Pitties are innately aggressive is the notion that the breed type is responsible for most canine attacks.
 Naturally, this is nonsense.
 For starters, there are no official dog-bite statistics tracking breeds and how often they’re involved in bite incidents.

-For example, the CDC follows the number of bite incidents and how severe they are but not the breeds involved because the organization believes it is irrelevant to the issue.
+For example, the Centers for Disease Control (CDC) follows the number of bite incidents and how severe they are but not the breeds involved because the organization believes it is irrelevant to the issue.
 Additionally, the American Veterinary Medical Associationopens in a new tab states that, “Any dog can bite, regardless of its breed.
 It is the dog’s individual history, behavior, general size, number of dogs involved, and the vulnerability of the person bitten that determines the likelihood of biting and whether a dog will cause a serious bite injury.”

 Dr. Parthasarathy debunks this myth pretty directly.
 “People wonder about whether Pit Bulls have a jaw-locking mechanism, they don’t have a jaw-locking mechanism,” she explains.
 In fact, German Shepherds, Dobermans, Rottweilers, and Great Danes are all known to have stronger bites than your average American Pit Bull Terrier.

 Another fear associated with the breed type’s perceived aggression is that they should not be trusted around children.
 But history tells another story entirely.
-In fact, the gentle and loyal Pitties make excellent service dogsopens in a new tab.
+In fact, Pitties are so gentle and sweet to their humans that they make excellent service dogsopens in a new tab.

 Not only does breed-specific legislationopens in a new tab (BSL) not minimize dog attacks, it actively makes situations worse.
 Dr. Parthasarathy warns that BSL can create problems by manufacturing anxieties for pet parents that would not be there otherwise.
 “It’s been shown that generally breed-specific bans are not helpful in reducing dog bites,” she explains.
 “Bans like this make many people proactively afraid of them.
 It also makes people caring for these dogs more afraid that their dog will be blamed if a dog fight occurs — even if they didn’t start it.”
 Similar to the number of attacks, BSL is largely influenced by media representation making its implementation immensely subjective.